Let me back up a half a century…

 Throughout my life, I have always had a box or two or five of fabric.
-Two years ago, when I packed only what would fit into my car, and came to The Rock, among those few things that I did bring, was a box of fabric.
+Two years ago, when I packed only what would fit into my car, and moved east, among those few things that I did bring, was a box of fabric.

 In the summer of 2015, inspired by a dear friend, I started making what would eventually become my Ragged Ts.

 Only the coolest T-shirt in the world (says so on my business card), Ragged Ts are certainly one of a kind, wearable art!
 The traditional reverse-applique technique creates a vintage, “raggedy” flavour to the pieces...
 Hence the name, “Ragged Ts.”

 Drawing inspiration from another of my life-long passions, my first designs were musical in nature (guitar, musical staff, drums…) As with all my art, my line gradually grew from other influences - my love of animals, nature and visual art, among others - and I’m certain will continue to evolve.

 For the body of the t-shirt, I use 100% cotton t-shirts from Gildan Canada (FLA accredited – Fair Labour Association; WRAP accredited – Worldwide Responsible Accredited Production; Top 50 - Canada’s Socially Responsible Corporations; Confidence in Textiles accreditation – Oeko-Tex Stan, dard).
 For the applique, I use gently used (I like to call them rescued) t-shirts, which I purchase locally, at Value Village (proceeds of which go to the Canadian Diabetes Association) and Salvation Army Thrift Store.